This year the EUNOS meeting was held in Rotterdam, The Netherlands.

 Now-a-days they have modern diesel and electric pumping stations.

+We took the waterbus back to Rotterdam and went to the Trompenburg Botanical gardens.
+Tulip season is over, but plenty of other things are in season in June.
 The weather was wonderful all week.
 It was certainly chilly for what I am used to in June, but we saw almost no rain all week.
 Just one night it rained while we were asleep.

 This tree looked large until we realized it is a Giant Sequoia.
 Jen thought it was pretty cute.